abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/_index.md

 minutes_to_complete: 30

-who_is_this_for: This Learning Path is designed for software developers, DevOps engineers, and platform teams who want to deploy and validate Jenkins on Arm-based Microsoft Azure virtual machines for CI/CD workloads.
+who_is_this_for: This learning path is intended for software developers deploying and optimizing Jenkins workloads on Linux/Arm64 environments, specifically on Microsoft Azure Cobalt 100 Arm processors.

 learning_objectives:
     - Provision an Azure Arm64 virtual machine using the Azure console, with Ubuntu Pro 24.04 LTS as the base image